SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-02/2021-03-03-cedric-altercation.md

 ### AVAEL ###

-> THE NAME IS LENARD McCOY.
+> THE NAME IS LENARD TRELAINE.

 <I>PEGGY turns toward the woman's voice.
 In the dimly lit passage, she sees metal molded roughly into the shape of a person but the face is flat and dark.</i>

 ### PEGGY ###

 > L-L-LENARD...
-McCOY?
+TRELAINE?

 <I>She stammers stupidly, trying to concoct a lie.</i>